luctst/learn-javascript/docs/promise.md

 ---
 id: promise
 title: From callback hell to promises
-sidebar_label: callback hell to promise
+sidebar_label: Callback hell to promise
 ---
 >*Promise in javascript are objects who are used to treat asynchronous code.
 A promise represent a value who can be available now, in the future or never.*